vwkd/didi/src/branching.md

 "hello"
 ```

-- can use `&` for multiple conditions that must all be true
+- can use `&` for multiple conditions, must all be true
-- beware: doesn't make sense to use literal strings in multiple conditions since needs to have some overlapping values, e.g. `any ..`
+- beware: doesn't make sense to use literal strings in multiple conditions since needs to have some overlapping values, use character classes instead, e.g. `any ..`
 - can create lookahead(s) using block(s) with character classes of varying repetition as condition(s), see Example